earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/intro-knitr-rmd/2016-12-06-Rmd02-RMarkdown.md

 ## Getting Started
 Let's dive deeper into the R Markdown file format.
-This tutorial will introduce you to working with R markdown files in `R` and
+This tutorial will introduce you to working withR Markdown files in `R` and
 `R Studio`.
 We will create an R Markdown file and render it to html using the `knitr` package.